Positano - The Fairy Tale Town

 The small town of Positano can be reached either by road or by ferry from Naples.
 Both are excellent options as they offer splendid coastal views along the way.
 However, if you go by ferry, you will have to climb lots of stairs with your luggage when you reach the shore.

 As you approach Positano, you would be mesmerized by its beauty.
 Colorful Mediterranean houses perched on cascading hills are spilling down into the sea, Tiny crescent bay, bunches of purple bougainvillea, splendid coastal views are some of the images that are bound to leave a lasting impression.

 Positano is not only about its bewitching coastline.
 The charming town with its pastel-colored houses and unique architecture looks almost theatrical.
 The steep streets are lined with boutique hotels, quaint restaurants, and fashionable boutiques.
 Positano is famous for its extra-large fragrant lemons, lemon products, colorful silks, ceramics, leather sandals, and exquisite linen clothing.
 The products are exclusive and expensive but worth buying if you are in the mood to splurge.

 Positano is also called the ‘vertical town’ because there are lots of stairs leading everywhere.
 But it is really an experience roaming the charming streets with the sun-bleached houses and visiting the boutiques to buy their enchanting offerings.
 If you don’t want to climb stairs or are not fit enough, it is a good option to book a room close to the area you want to linger.
 Alternatively. you can use the local bus.
-Positano has budget lodgings as well as exclusive hotels to stay, though most of them are in a higher range.
+Positano has budget lodgings as well as exclusive hotels to stay in, though most of them are in a higher range.
 Better book in advance in peak periods.
 There are a handful of restaurants offering local but delicious cuisine.
 The seaside town has glamorous bars and clubs and enviable nightlife.